 To be a parent in 2016 is no easy feat in today’s fast-paced, competitive environment.
+Spending enough time with their child is a challenge.
 But then, with the help of technology — smartphones and other gadgets — everything is just a click away!

 Simple, quick, and efficient.

 I would be the first to agree that technology is a blessing in disguise for parents.
 But is it the same for a child?

 I did not grow up with technology.
 In fact, the first time I used a computer was in 1996 and then, all it had was dBase, a spreadsheet program where I could maintain client contact databases.
 I “met” the internet only in and even then, it was just email and a couple of instant messaging programs.
 Nothing like what we experience today!